-I studied Ancient History and Archaeology, and then Rome & Its Neighbours at the University of Leicester.
-I am Assistant Curator of Archaeology at the Yorkshire Museum and am undertaking my PhD in Classical studies at the Open University, researching the archaeology of magic in Roman Britain.
+I studied BA (hons) Ancient History and Archaeology, and then MA Rome & Its Neighbours at the University of Leicester.
+I am an Associate Collections Curator at York Museums Trust and am undertaking my PhD in Classical studies at the Open University, researching the archaeology of magic in Roman Britain.

 My wider research focuses on material culture generally, and the materiality of magic specifically.
-I have particular interest in the apotropaic use of sexual imagery in the ancient world, the use of Whitby Jet across time, ephemerality, sensory and phenomenological approaches.
+I have particular interest in the apotropaic use of sexual imagery in the ancient world, the use of Whitby jet across time, and ephemerality, sensory and phenomenological approaches.
+I also have a broad interest in folklore and contemporary archaeological assemblages.

 I maintain a blog on Roman magic as part of my PhD: https://romanmagic.wordpress.com/